 We are currently accepting applications for Partner Families in the Ennis area for our next project.
 If you live or work in the Ennis area and would like to apply, please download the application and application checklist and submit all materials to:

 Habitat for Humanity of Gallatin Valley, Inc.

 Gallatin and Park Counties

-All of our partner families for current projects in Gallatin and Park Counties have already been selected .
-At this time, we are not accepting applications for these areas.
-Please sign up for our monthly newsletter for updates on current and future projects.
+We currently do not have homeownership projects happening in Gallatin and Park Counties.
+We are not accepting applications for these areas at this time.
+Please sign up here for our monthly newsletter with updates on current and future projects.